 We were built through the acquisition and integration of over 25 leading dental businesses and brands over the course of more than 15 years.
-Our core leadership team has been in place since 2016 and has over 200 collective years of dental market experience and we have over 11,000 employees to execute on our purpose to partner with professionals to improve lives.
-Since 2016, we have leveraged EBS to consolidate over ten operating companies into three operating companies, reduced our number of sites from over 230 to under 100, and significantly transformed our business.
+Our core leadership team has been in place since 2016 and has extensive dental and healthcare industry experience and we have over 12,700 employees to execute on our purpose to partner with professionals to improve lives.
+Since 2016, we have leveraged EBS to streamline our operating structure, reduced our number of sites from over 230 to under 100, and significantly transformed our business.
 EBS is a set of lean, innovation, growth and leadership-focused tools and processes that differentiates us and underpins our competitive advantage.
-The application of EBS has reduced costs and business complexity, freeing up resources that we have invested in acquisitions, research and development for new product development focusing on implants, digital imaging and workflow solutions, aligners, and infection prevention as well as growing our direct sales infrastructure, especially in emerging markets (which we have historically defined as developing markets of the world, which prior to the COVID-19 pandemic, experienced extended periods of accelerated growth in gross domestic product and infrastructure, including Eastern Europe, the Middle East, Africa, Latin America and Asia (with the exception of Japan and Australia)).
+The application of EBS has reduced costs and business complexity, freeing up resources that we have invested in acquisitions, research and development for new product development focusing on implant-based tooth replacements, digital imaging and workflow solutions, aligners, and infection prevention as well as growing our direct sales infrastructure, especially in emerging markets (which we have historically defined as developing markets of the world, which prior to the COVID-19 pandemic, experienced extended periods of accelerated growth in gross domestic product and infrastructure, including Eastern Europe, the Middle East, Africa, Latin America and Asia (with the exception of Japan and Australia)).

-The Dental market has attractive secular drivers that we believe will drive growth for several years to come.
+The Dental market is large, attractive, and has a number of secular drivers that we believe will support growth for several years to come.
 These include the digitization of dental practices globally, which is transforming the way dentists diagnose and treat patients, leading to better clinical outcomes.
 In addition, we believe future growth in the dental industry will be driven by an aging population, the current under penetration of dental procedures, especially in emerging markets, improving access to complex procedures due to increasing technological innovation, an increasing demand for cosmetic dentistry, and the growth of Dental Service Organizations ("DSOs"), which are expected to drive increasing penetration and access to care globally.
 Orthodontics and implants both have less than 10% market penetration globally and are areas where we have a significant market presence.

 We are a leading dental provider in emerging markets.
-In 2021, we generated \$549 million, or 22%, of our sales from emerging markets.
-Our growing scale in these markets has been driven by strategic investments in underpenetrated markets, such as the Greater China region, where we had sales of \$258 million in 2021.
-We are also replicating key elements of our Greater China region strategy in other emerging markets to benefit from the future growth potential associated with expanding access to dental care in these regions.
+In 2022, we generated approximately \$563 million, or 22%, of our sales from emerging markets.
+Our growing scale in these markets has been driven by strategic investments in underpenetrated markets, to benefit from the future growth potential associated with expanding access to dental care in these regions.

 Our commercial organization includes over 3,000 employees with deep clinical, product and workflow expertise who interact with customers on a daily basis.
-We are also a leading global provider of clinical training to enhance patient access to high-quality dental care, reaching over 400,000 dental professionals annually through more than 4,000 training and education events we directly organize.
-The majority of our training and education events were conducted online in 2020 and we reached a larger audience than in prior years.
+We are also a leading global provider of clinical training to enhance patient access to high-quality dental care, reaching over 250,000 dental professionals annually through more than 4,000 training and education events we directly organize.
 Through our trusted brands, innovative product offerings and comprehensive customer service, we have established strong relationships globally with key constituencies, including DSOs, dental specialists, general dentists, and dental laboratories.
 We believe the continuing expansion of our global commercial organization will provide us with significant opportunities for future growth as we increase our penetration in various geographic markets.